-- Add water to the container several times per day.
+- Check the worms several times per day and keep soil moist, but not soaking wet.
 Ask your child to make observations, and document what they see by drawing it or writing it down.
 Ask, what do worms need to make a home?
 Where do they get food?

 - Return the worms outdoors to their natural habitat.

 GET WORLD AT HOME

 We're adding new activities each week - get notified when we do!